MrFarhanKhan007/FNews/README.md

 ## API Key 🔑

-In order to fetch news articles from the internet, you will need to obtain an API key from the [News API](https://newsapi.org/).
+To fetch news articles from the internet, you will need to obtain an API key from the [News API](https://newsapi.org/).
 Once you have your API key, add it to the `local.properties` file in the following format:

 ```properties
 newsApiKey="YOUR_API_KEY"